 Just like in your personal life, the relationships you have with your press contacts will thrive only when you invest time in them.
 Don’t be a pest – again, journalists are often under very tight deadlines – but stay in touch, and don’t disappear until you need something again.

-Set up time to have coffee.
+Set up a time to have coffee.
 Find out who they are and what they’re interested in.
 And always thank them for their coverage.
 Include links to blog posts, articles, and videos in your own communications whenever possible (your emails, newsletters, or social media), and include a hat tip to the person who made the publicity possible.

 Organize Your List And Keep It Current